-Welcome to The Edge, the University of Southampton’s leading entertainment magazine.
+Welcome to The Edge, the University of Southampton’s magazine dedicated to all things entertainment!

 Whether you study humanities or computer science, we want to hear from you.
 To write for The Edge, the only criteria is that you’re a University of Southampton student with a love for entertainment – whether that be film, theatre, literature, or even podcasts!
 No experience is required, and we all started a little messy when we began writing for The Edge, so please don’t let fears about your writing ability put you off.
 Passion is what we’re interested in, and that will shine through no matter your experience!

 Here at The Edge we cover all aspects of entertainment writing, from reviews and interviews, to critical feature pieces and the latest news within the industry.
 We’ve covered big releases, such as an early album stream of Lady Gaga’s Chromatica, a private screening for Parasite, and an interview with beabadoobee, right through to local university news like the Share the Sound Festival put on by our Music department, and shows put on by our theatre societies such as Be More Chill and The Trial of Dorian Gray.
 We’re also hoping to expand on our Art section in 20/21, from the Tate Modern to John Hansard, Winchester School of Art and other local artists.
 If Art is a passion of yours, then we would definitely love to hear from you!